-At the OEWG meeting in March 2022, Council members requested that the International Institute for Sustainable Development, which hosts the Secretariat of the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF), provide independent analysis of the payment regime options to aid decision making.
-Specifically, the ISA requested the IGF to examine the interaction between the proposed payment regimes, and taxes paid to Sponsoring States, as well as the Africa Group's proposal to tax the transfer of DSM rights and interests.
+At the sixth OEWG meeting in March 2022, Council members requested that the International Institute for Sustainable Development, which hosts the Secretariat of the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF), provide independent analysis of the payment regime options to aid with decision making.3 Specifically, the ISA requested that the IGF examine the interaction between the proposed payment regimes and taxes paid to sponsoring states, as well as the African Group's proposal to tax the transfer of DSM rights and interests.

 The IGF Secretariat supports more than 80 nations committed to leveraging mining for sustainable development.
-It has considerable experience advising its developing country members on the taxation and administration for land-based mining.
+It has considerable experience advising its developing country members on taxation and administration for land-based mining.

-The IGF Secretariat agreed to ISA's request, to analyse the payment regime options, particularly the interaction with sponsoring state taxes, and present its findings at the forthcoming Council meeting in March 2023.
-To do this, IGF has built a financial model, largely based on the model prepared by MIT.
-The model is annexed to this report.
-It is an open-source model, built according to the FAST Standard,2 which means it is flexible, transparent, and can be modified or adapted by anyone with financial modelling skills.
+The IGF Secretariat agreed to ISA's request to analyze the payment regime options, particularly the interaction with sponsoring state taxes, and present its findings at the forthcoming Council meeting in March 2023.
+To do this, IGF has built a financial model largely based on the model prepared by MIT.
+The model is provided in Appendix 1.
+It is an open-source model, built according to the FAST Standard (FAST Standard Organisation, n.d.), which means it is flexible, transparent, and can be modified or adapted by anyone with financial modelling skills.
 It should look particularly familiar to government economists in land-based mining countries, as it is based on the template of the International Monetary Fund (IMF)'s Fiscal Analysis of Resource Industries (FARI) model.
-The IMF FARI model is built under the FAST Standards to help governments of resource-rich countries analyze and benchmark fiscal regime options.
-For example, when revising the fiscal terms of a mining code, or forecasting future resource revenue.3
+The IMF FARI model is built under the FAST Standard to help governments of resource-rich countries analyze and benchmark fiscal regime options-for example, when revising the fiscal terms of a mining code or forecasting future resource revenue (IMF, n.d.).

-This report structured as follows: sections one and two describe the basis for the payment regime for DSM; that is, the legal mandate for the ISA to establish and implement the payment regime, and the objectives and obligations of such.
-Section three considers what the ISA should be trying to achieve in terms of the overall financial return from DSM.
-Section four describes the four payment regimes the OEWG is considering.
-Section five uses the IGF financial model to evaluate the four payment regimes.
-Section six explores the interaction between the four payment regimes and any taxes contractors pay to their sponsoring state.
+This report is structured as follows: sections 1 and 2 describe the basis for the payment regime for DSM-that is, the legal mandate for the ISA to establish and implement the payment regime, and the related objectives and obligations.
+Section 3 considers what the ISA should be trying to achieve in terms of the overall financial return from DSM.
+Section 4 describes the four payment regimes the OEWG is considering.
+Section 5 uses the IGF financial model to evaluate the four payment regimes.
+Section 6 explores the interaction between the four payment regimes and any taxes contractors pay to their sponsoring state.
 This includes two proposals that aim to ensure that all contractors pay a similar level of tax regardless of how much (or how little) tax they pay to their sponsoring state.
-Section seven provides a detailed evaluation of the Africa Group's proposal to tax the transfer or sale of DSM rights or interests.
-Section eight shares some insights on good practice relating to fiscal stabilisation.
-Section nine concludes.
+Section 7 provides a detailed evaluation of the African Group's proposal to tax the transfer or sale of DSM rights or interests.
+Section 8 shares some insights on good practice relating to fiscal stabilization.
+Section 9 concludes.